ropensci/fellingdater/inst/paper/paper.md

 Dendrochronology is the most precise chronometric dating technique for (pre-)historical wooden constructions and objects [@baillie1995].
-It involves recording the ring-width pattern on a cross-section of an ancient wooden element and matching this pattern to absolutely dated reference chronologies.
+It involves recording the ring width pattern on a cross-section of an ancient wooden element and matching this pattern to absolutely dated reference chronologies.
 This allows anchoring the recorded tree-ring pattern to an absolute time scale.
 In archaeological, architectural or